Earth 2

-This is the link to download the FIELD GUIDE TO LEARNING - How to Recognise Real Thinking in the Classroom
+The link to provide you with the FREE litmus test advantage to distinguish between old school and critical thinking lessons: THE FIELD GUIDE TO LEARNING - How to Recognise Real Thinking in the Classroom

 The image above illustrates two very different journeys toward mathematical success.